patriciamcphee/portfolio/blog/2022-02-23-how-much-does-quality-content-matter.md

 ```

 ### Accurate and complete
 Technical documentation is living content that is continuously updated as new features are released, or operational processes change.
 Because of this, it must be reviewed for accuracy and completeness.
-For example, is the expected behavior of the product feature accurately described?
+Is the expected behavior of the product feature accurately described?
 Are the procedural steps accurate and complete?

 Accurate and complete means the user accomplished what they set out to do because the information was in the documentation.
 However, they're at a dead-end and left to call support if it's not there.